Mohit7076A/URL-Shortener/README.md

 **Salient feature of this project**

-Top 2 which are compulsory for this project
+Top 2 which are compulsory, 3-7 are unique:-
 1. Shortening the long URLs.
 2. Search functionality which searches a given text through the URLs and notes.
-Other implemented unique features
 3. Custom URL name - Instead of using nanoid/shortid for generating shortened link, this project generate user defined custom URL which is easier for them to remember.
 4. Good UI - If not one of the best, I tried to make UI better than average of what I have seen in the Internet.
 5. Alert/Success message - Alert message for any error by the client side and Success message for successful shortening of URL.